Cyphermoon/peluxi-blog/README.md

 # peluxi-blog

-This is blogging platform created as a school project. it uses jsp as the bacend technology
+This is blogging platform created as a school project. it uses JSP, MYSQL,CSS as the application stack